flagcamp-pegasus/TravelPlanner/README.md

 ### Part 0.
 Overview
 *Objective*
-This website provides 15 alpha cities travel plans.
+- This website provides 15 alpha cities travel plans.
-Users can create one city to make a day by day travel plans upto 15 days.
+- Users can create one city to make a day by day travel plans upto 15 days.
-Users can select interest points for each city for different categories.
+- Users can select interest points for each city for different categories.
-Users can order, delect the selected interest points.
+- Users can order, delect the selected interest points.
 The website can generate travel plans by day based on the order of the selection.
-The website can also autogenerate travel plans by day based on the selection set.
+- The website can also autogenerate travel plans by day based on the selection set.

+*note*
+All the bolded words refers one location on the website.

 *Definition of key words*